thycotic/privman-docs/install/agents/agent-inst-win-dsa.md

 >**Note**: The Directory Services Agent for local AD synchronization with Privilege Manager Cloud instances is available for x64-bit systems only.

+## Prerequisites

+The __Core Thycotic Agent__ needs to be installed on the system that receives the __Directory Services Agent__ installation.
+The other agents aren't required, but can be installed on the same system without issues.

-## Directory Services Agent Installation Wizard
+## Directory Services Agent Installation

 Download the latest version of the Directory Services Agent via the [Software Downloads](../sw-downloads.md) page.